jwillis0720/sadie/docs/models.md

 !!! info

-    You can use all these objects for pythonic syntatic sugar but you will probably just want to use the `ReceptorChain` object for most of your use cases.
+    You can use all these objects for Pythonic syntatic sugar, but you will probably just want to use the `ReceptorChain` object for most of your use cases.